Trojan Shield: Europol details massive organized crime sting | DW | 08.06.2021

-The operation was built around the "ANoM" messaging platform developed by the FBI.
+The operation was built around the "ANoM" messaging platform, which was being secretly run by the US FBI.
 Some 16 countries, along with Europol, were involved in the global operation.

 Australia's Prime Minister Scott Morrisson (l.), the son of a police officer, stood alongside law enforcement to unveil the operation